CaliMariDev/BFIR/README.md

 # BFIR (Brainfuck Intermediate Representation)
-BFIR is a web based transpiler that is similar to an ASM and designed to be used for creating Brainfuck Applications easier.
+BFIR is a web based transpiler that is similar to an ASM and designed to be used for easily designing Brainfuck Applications.

-### why did i do this?
-- i like brainfuck
-- for fun
-- why not?
+## How To Use?

-Its really simple to write in.
-Every line is a new action.
-Spaces seperate each operation, to write spaces within strings though you use _, to use _ normally you should write \ before it, and \\\\ if you want to put a single \ without effecting anything.
+Every line is a new command.
+Spaces seperate each operation, to write spaces within strings you use _, to use _ normally you should write \ before it, and \\ if you want to write \ without effecting anything.

-Most things take from the program stack so you can push references and values for certain functions.
+The programming language uses a stack to pass arguments into most API functions.
+The base operations or keywords are as follows:

-### Base operations
+### Base Operations
+- \# [Comment]
 - inline [brainfuck code]
-- exec [function]
+- exec [API function]
 - malloc [name] (size: default 1)
 - push# [number]
 - push$ [string]
 - pushRef [variable name] (index)
+- sliceRef [slice start] [slice end]
 - CLEAR
 - move [variable a] [index] [variable b] [index]
 - moveAdd \<same as move>